wangyuxin87/R-Net/README.md

 # R-Net

 # Description
-  This is an implement of "R-Net: A Relationship Network for Efficient and Accurate Scene Text Detection".
-The paper is underreview.
+  This is an implement of "R-Net: A Relationship Network for Efficient and Accurate Scene Text Detection", which is a direct regression based method for multi-oriented scene text detection.
+The paper is accepted and will be published in few days.
-  The released model is pre-trained on SynthText (1 epoch) and then finetune on ICDAR2015.

 ## Result
 |        Model       	| recall 	| precision 	| F-measure 	| TIoU-R 	| TIoU-P 	| TIoU-F 	|
 |:------------------:	|:---------:	|:------:	|:---------:	|:---------:	|:------:	|:---------:	|
 |  This implementation (IC15)	|    84.5   	|     88.1   	|    86.3   	| 60.1   	|     67.9   	|    63.7   	|

+The released model is pre-trained on SynthText (1 epoch) and then finetune on ICDAR2015.
 Reasults on other datasets (e.g. MSRA-TD500, ICDAR2013, MLT, etc.) can be easily obtained by following our training setting.
 # Requirement

 * Python3